xcp-ng-rpms/pyproject-rpm-macros/README.md

 With pure Python packages, it might be possible to set `PYTHONPATH=${PWD}` or `PYTHONPATH=${PWD}/src`.
 However, it is a bit more complicated with extension modules.

-The location of just-built modules might differ depending on Python version, architecture, pip version.
+The location of just-built modules might differ depending on Python version, architecture, pip version, etc.
 Hence, the macro `%{pyproject_build_lib}` exists to be used like this:

     %build